jasongrimes/hello-docker/README.md

 Start the containers with `docker compose up`.

-This `docker-compose` file uses standard official Docker images for `node` and `postgres`, mounts the application source code inside of them, and runs the development servers with `npm`.
+The `docker-compose.yml` file above uses standard official Docker images for `node` and `postgres`, mounts the application source code inside of them, and runs the development servers with `npm`.

 To prepare images for production deployment, or to add custom operating system packages or other dependencies, custom images need to be built.
 This is done by adding a custom `Dockerfile` for an image, and updating `docker-compose.yml` to describe the `build` context instead of just specifying an official `image`.

 ### Customize the web image

+Though the node web server is useful during development, best practices recommend the use of Nginx in production instead.
-Since the web frontend is served as static files, best practice recommends the production image serve it with Nginx instead of Node.
-Additional customization is needed to share environment variables with the runtime JavaScript application, for easy configuration by the container orchestrator.
+The web image should additionally be customized to enable passing runtime environment variables to the JavaScript application, for easy configuration of the container.

 Create `web/Dockerfile` with the following contents: